District of Columbia: Briefing Summary of the

 Key Highlights include:

-- $3.54 billion of unfunded capital needs remain during the 6-year CIP period, down from $4.54 billion last year, of which approximately $1.45 billion is deferred maintenance.
+• $3.57 billion of unfunded capital needs remain during the 6-year CIP period, up from $3.54 billion last year, of which approximately $1.40 billion is deferred maintenance.

-- Analysis shows that unmet capital needs can be funded as early as FY 2032, if no additional capital projects are added before addressing currently identified unmet needs.
-This can be accomplished if the District commits roughly 16% of its general fund budget to capital projects (12% to support debt service on borrowings and an average of approximately 4% on pay-as-you-go cash funding).
-However, if additional capital projects are added before addressing current unmet needs, the timeline to catch up with unmet needs could be extended significantly.
+• Analysis shows that unmet capital needs can be funded as early as FY 2033, if the District commits 16.8% of its general fund budget to capital projects (12% to support debt service on borrowings and an average of approximately 4.8% on pay-as-you-go cash funding) and no additional capital projects are added before addressing currently identified unmet needs.
+If additional capital projects are added, the timeline to catch up with unmet needs could be extended significantly.

-- The District has a comparatively lower cost of borrowing compared to its peers due to strong bond ratings: Aaa/AA+/AA+ by Moody's, S&P and Fitch, respectively.
-However, rising interest rates, due to macroeconomic factors, could impact future borrowing capacity.
+• The District has a comparatively lower cost of borrowing compared to its peers due to strong bond ratings: Aaa/AA+/AA+ by Moody's, S&P and Fitch, respectively.
+However, continued high interest rates, due to macroeconomic factors and current Federal Reserve policy, could impact future borrowing capacity.

-- The nation's capital is in an enviable position compared to its peers to navigate these challenges and address its infrastructure needs due to prudent financial management policies (including very strong reserves and fully funded pension and OPEB liabilities), a state-of-the-art asset management system, and a resilient local economy.
+• The nation's capital remains in an enviable position compared to its peers to navigate these challenges and address its infrastructure needs due to prudent financial management policies (including very strong reserves and highly funded pension and OPEB liabilities), a state-of-the-art asset management system, and a resilient local economy.

 Prior Reports